Is all wheel drive standard on every Subaru?

-- It will be based on the popular XV Crosstrek crossover.
+- It's based on the popular XV Crosstrek crossover.

-- It will be the most fuel-efficient all-wheel-drive crossover in America.
+- It's the most fuel-efficient all-wheel-drive crossover in America.

 Subaru-engineered hybrid system uses 2.0-liter BOXER engine and

-integrates an electric motor into a continuously variable transmission.
+integrates an electric motor with a continuously variable transmission.

 - Symmetrical All-Wheel Drive standard.